binqbit/svpi/README.md

 - `svpi reset-password / rp`: Reset root password.
 Allows the user to reset the password 2-level encryption for the device.

+- `svpi get-password / gp`: Get root password.
+Allows the user to get the root password, if you forget the root password.

 - `svpi check`: Check if the device supports SRWP protocol.
 Useful for verifying the device's compatibility with the SVPI software.

 - `svpi version / v`: Displays the current version of the SVPI software.
 Useful for checking the software version and ensuring it is up to date.